Petahhh/to-book-club/working-effectively-with-legacy-code/chapter-04-the-seam-model.md

 substituting a different library with an identical API.

-Seam: use of a variable, type or function from a library Enabling point: _outside_ the program text itself - the classpath or build/deployment script.**note** this means these seams can be difficult to notice.
+Seam: use of a variable, type or function from a library

+Enabling point: _outside_ the program text itself - the classpath or build/deployment script. **Note:** this means these seams can be difficult to notice.

 ### C++ Example